-If you now start wondering how you can attract butterflies to your garden, it is not difficult.
+If you now start wondering how you can attract butterflies to your garden, it is easy.
 One should plant certain bushes and you will see how many butterflies will come to visit.

 Alyssum, Beebalm, Cosmos, Delphinium, Lupine, Milkweed, Musk mallow, Grasses, Butterfly bush, Calendula, Fennel, Globe thistle, Hollyhock, Lavender, Oregano, Sage, Queen Anne’s lace, Marigold, and the list goes on.

-Another very important thing you will have to do is to make your garden totally organic, no pesticides are allowed in a butterfly garden.
+Another very important thing you will have to do is to make your garden organic.
+You cannot use any pesticides in a butterfly garden.

 This is a special book written by Liz Primeau and illustrated by Joe Weissmann.
 You take a page, plant it, and then beautiful flowers will grow.
 These flowers will attract all kinds of butterflies to your garden.
 Enjoy.